 Cabbage Tree, Tī kōuka Cordyline australis

 The cabbage tree or Tī kōuka (Cordyline australis) is a common species found throughout New Zealand, and is widespread in the Marlborough region.
 Technically, not a 'tree' at all, but a member of the lily family, the cabbage tree thrives in difficult conditions, and has a remarkable ability to regenerate, even after fire, or damage.
-It is however, vulnerable to a disease which destroyed many fine examples of the otherwise hardy plant.
+It is however, vulnerable to a disease known as sudden decline, suspected to be cause by a microbial agent, which has destroyed many examples of the otherwise hardy plant.

 The Cabbage tree is widely distributed in Marlborough, found from the Clarence to the Marlborough Sounds, including the Awatere, on the Wairau plain, and in coastal areas around Clarence.
 Cabbage trees are able to tolerate both drought and wet soil, however they prefer open areas at lower altitudes.